• Skip to primary navigation

 The matcha filling has the texture of a white chocolate ganache, slightly firm yet tender and creamy, while the mochi is perfectly chewy!
 I am not taking it lightly when saying this is the best matcha mochi recipe you will ever try!

-The filling is so fresh, rich, and has a deep matcha flavor with notes of white chocolate and vanilla!
+The filling is so fresh and rich and has a deep matcha flavor with notes of white chocolate and vanilla!
 SO GOOD!

 Not a fan of matcha?
 Check out this Chocolate Mochi recipe!